camunda/camunda-docs-manual/site/src/documents/api-references/rest/case-execution/post-local-variables.html.md

 ---

-Updates or deletes the variables in the context of an case execution.
+Updates or deletes the variables in the context of a case execution.
 The updates do not propagate upwards in the case execution hierarchy.
 Please note: deletion precedes update.